*This is an archived article that was published in 2022

 Once thought to be a part of the Canucks’ future, former Northeastern star Adam Gaudette seemed to be destined for big things after a career-high 12 goals and 33 points in 2019-20.
 Then, a slow start in 2020-21 coupled with drama around how the COVID-19 virus got into the dressing room in Vancouver turned that future on its head.
 It wasn’t long after the season resumed that he was traded to the Chicago Blackhawks for 26-year-old Matthew Highmore.

 Gaudette didn’t have much luck in Chicago either, as he struggled to gain a footing in their lineup.
 After only six points in 15 games spread over two seasons, he was claimed off waivers by the Ottawa Senators on Nov.
 27, 2021.
-Now 26 years old, he is playing for the St. Louis Blues AHL affiliate in 2023-24.
+Now 27 years old, he has bounced around the American Hockey League (AHL) with the Toronto Marlies and Springfield Thunderbirds, highlighted by a monster 44-goal, 71-point season in 2023-24.
+He recently returned to the Senators on a one-year deal, hoping to impress former coach Travis Green and earn a spot on the NHL roster.

 When Highmore arrived in the Canucks’ lineup after the trade, he was given a lot of ice time by then-head coach Travis Green.
 Averaging over 15 minutes a game and spending time on the penalty kill, he was a pleasant surprise scoring three goals and five points in 18 games.
 At the beginning of the 2021-22 season, he was outplayed by Phil Di Giuseppe and William Lockwood at training camp but still managed to keep his spot on the roster going into opening night.

 Highmore was also relied upon to kill penalties for his new coach.
 After the coaching change, he averaged 1:13 of shorthanded ice time per game, which tied him with Lammikko for fifth behind Motte (1:53), J.T.
 Miller (1:44), Bo Horvat (1:31) and Jason Dickinson (1:21).
 After being overshadowed by Di Giuseppe and Lockwood in training camp, he burst onto the scene as an important piece of the Canucks and their burgeoning fourth line.
 Following the 2021-22 season, he signed with the St. Louis Blues and spent the majority of 2022-23 with their AHL affiliate.
-He is currently splitting time between the Ottawa Senators and their AHL affiliate.
+Like Gaudette, he recently signed a one-year deal with the Senators and will likely spend 2024-25 in the AHL.

 Juho Lammikko & Noah Juulsen For Olli Juolevi